angelabrisotto/angelabrisotto.github.io/index.md

 ## **Translations** **.** ***Traduzioni***

-[**Giuseppe Penoone with Francesca Pietropaolo and Alexis Dahan**](https://brooklynrail.org/2021/07/art/Giuseppe-Penone-with-Francesca-Pietropaolo-and-Alexis-Dahan), _The Brooklyn Rail_, Jul-Aug 21 Issue, 2021.
+[**Giuseppe Penone with Francesca Pietropaolo and Alexis Dahan**](https://brooklynrail.org/2021/07/art/Giuseppe-Penone-with-Francesca-Pietropaolo-and-Alexis-Dahan), _The Brooklyn Rail_, Jul-Aug 21 Issue, 2021.
 Translated from the Italian to English by Angela Brisotto.

 <br>